International Association for Plant Taxonomy: Purpose

 The IAPT's primary purpose is the promotion and understanding of biodiversity—the discovery, naming, classification, and systematics of plants—for both living and fossil plants.

-Additionally, it promotes the study and conservation of plant biodiversity, and works to raise awareness of the general public to this issue.
+Additionally, it promotes the study and conservation of plant biodiversity, and works to raise awareness of the general public of this issue.

 The organization also facilitates international cooperation among botanists working in the fields of plant systematics, taxonomy, and nomenclature.

 This is accomplished in part through sponsorship of meetings and publication of resources, such as reference publications and journals.

 IAPT was founded in 1950 as a not-for-profit organisation for the purposes of publication of a periodical (Taxon) dealing with activities of the association and with objects of general importance for plant taxonomy, the publication of books and indices of utility for plant taxonomists (Regnum Vegetabile), the establishment and maintenance of committees for specific taxonomic and nomenclatural purposes, and the organization of international symposia on problems of plant systematics.

 The IAPT also seeks to achieve uniformity and stability in plant names.
 It accomplishes this through the International Code of Nomenclature for algae, fungi, and plants, previously known as the International Code of Botanical Nomenclature, and through the oversight of the International Bureau for Plant Taxonomy and Nomenclature.